adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-04-03-getting-ready.md

 ### What is model-based testing

-There are different flavours of Model-based testing, but the one we will focus on is those powered by state charts.
+There are different flavours of Model-based testing, but the one we will focus on is those for UIs powered by state charts.

-### How to
+A Model-based test is a test that compares a model (state chart) to an actual implementation.

+You start by creating a state chart that represents the behaviour of your UI, vertices are the different states of your UI and

 ### Testing idea